By the Gracious Vegan

 Stir in the following ingredients and cook 1 to 2 more minutes.

 Add the following ingredients to the pot and stir.

 Raise the heat to medium high and bring the curry to a boil.
-Reduce the heat to medium-low and simmer, uncovered, until the eggplant, squash, and zucchini are completely tender but still hold their shape, and the sauce has thickened, 15 to 20 minutes.
+Reduce the heat to medium-low and simmer, uncovered, stirring occasionally, until the eggplant, squash, and zucchini are completely tender but still hold their shape, and the sauce has thickened, 15 to 20 minutes.
+Add coconut extract.